Stay informed with Lexern’s blog covering estate planning, trusts, wills, probate, asset protection, and family legacy planning.

-Most people think of estate planning as something that only matters after they’re gone.
-But for many families — especially for professionals, business owners, and parents — incapacity planning is just as important as death planning.
-Incapacity can happen at any stage of life due to illness, injury, or unexpected medical events.
-Without proper [...]
+Most people think of estate planning as something that only matters after they're gone.
+But for many families — especially for professionals, business owners, and parents — having a living will and trust in place is just as important as death planning.
+Incapacity can happen at any stage of life due to illness, injury, [...]

-Comments Off on Incapacity Planning Is Just as Important as Death Planning
+Comments Off on Living Will and Trust: Why Incapacity Planning Is Critically Important

-Comments Off on Estate Planning for High-Earning Professionals
+Comments Off on Estate Planning Lawyer: Critical Guide for High-Earning Professionals

 Estate Planning for Russian-Speaking Entrepreneurs in the U.S.